DoesItRlyMatter/RainmeterNextAnime/README.md

 # RainmeterNextAnime
-Can't be arsed to write a description, try it if you wanna know what it does.
+Rainmeter skin that...actually, can't be arsed to write a description, try it if you wanna know what it does.